darlose04/CSS-Projects/workout/readme.md

 creates a NodeList and looping through the buttons with that only makes the last set of buttons work.
 So if I remove the buttons after saving, hopefully they will work with the newly created tables.
+	I am also going to try and create new JS files which will refactor the code into OOP, which may help to clean it up some.